tanmay2298/Image-Processing-using-Matlab/README.md

 # Image-Processing-using-Matlab
-A practice of MATLAB Image Processing Features basically for prototyping
+A practice of MATLAB Image Processing Features
+For a good introduction to this Repository, an understanding of the files contained in the folder "Image Processing" is helpful